MillerGregor/firebase-graphcool-authentication/README.md

 # firebase-authentication

-Create Firebase users and sign in with Schema Extensions and Graphcool Functions ⚡️
+Create Firebase users and sign in with Schema Extensions and Graphcool Functions

 > Note: Schema Extensions are currently only available in the Beta Program.

 ## Project Setup

+This example uses Amazon Web Services Lambda and API Gateway.
+The function's handler is specific to Lambda events but could be easily changed for use with another provider.

 ### Graphcool Setup 1